heinrich5991/libtw2/doc/map.md

 - the `skip` byte is used for the 0.7 compression, which is used if `version` >= 4:
     - the `data` field no longer points to an 2d-array of tiles, but instead to an array of 'Tile' tiles which must be expanded into the 2d-array
     - the `skip` field of each tile in the array tells you how many times this tile is used in a row.
+      For example:
-    0 means that it appears only once there.
+        - 0 means that it appears only once there
-    3 means that you need to add 3 more copies of that tile after this one
+        - 3 means that you need to add 3 more copies of that tile after this one
     - note that the maximum value for `skip` is 255
     - set the `skip` field to 0 while expanding
-        - teeworlds rendering assumes that those values are set to 0
+        - Teeworlds rendering assumes that those values are set to 0
         - saving the tiles with 0.7 compression is less tedious, since you can check for equality of the entire tile struct
         - saving the tiles again without the compression is less error prone.
-Since any saved map could be fed back into teeworlds rendering, so you need to set the `skip` values to 0 in this step
+          Since any saved map could be fed back into Teeworlds rendering, you need to set the `skip` values to 0 in this step

 DDNet only content:
 - each physics layer uses a different data field pointer, keep in mind to use the correct one, when saving maps, set the unused pointers to -1
 - the DDNet extension came before the `version` = 3 extension, meaning you have to subtract 3 (the length of the `name` field) from the data index
 - you might have noticed that the `data` field is not actually optional like all the other data fields.
   For vanilla compatibility, the `data` field always points to a 2d-array of tiles of the type 'Tile', with the same dimensions as the actual layer, but everything zeroed out

 Special tile types: